martin-eden/Lua-Ppm/Readme.md

 It may be Raspberry Pi or even NodeMCU.

-Maybe you want just generate image from scratch and save it without mating your mind with C++ libraries idiosyncrasies.
+Maybe you want just generate image from scratch and save it without mating your mind with C++ library idiosyncrasies.

 Maybe you want just write some image filter without binding your code to library.